Starting a Food Business

 All food business must have written food safety management procedures.
-The Food Standards Agency have developed a simple system called Safer Food Better Business for caters and retailers.
+The Food Standards Agency have developed a simple system called Safer Food Better Business for small caterers and retailers.
 The extent of the procedures will depend upon the nature and size of your business, Safer Food Better Business may not be applicable for more complex operations (for example Butcher shops).
 There is guidance on available on the Food Standards Agency Website.
 When you are inspected the officer will expect to see this paperwork and the lack of it will affect your food hygiene rating.

 Getting further advice

 Helpful food hygiene advice is available on the Food Standards Agency website.